mctcampb/MCMC/README.md

 # MCMC
-A repo containing MCMC scripts to model the lensing and clustering of CMASS
+A repo containing MCMC scripts to model the weak lensing and clustering of CMASS